Manojkumaran3/Blog-Website/README.md

-This is Blog Website here you can create a blog and Read a blog
+This is Blog Website!.Here you can Post a blog and Read a blog